by Warm Welcome Birth Services

 The effects of doula care are long-lasting, profound, and measurable.
 Studies show an increase in rates of vaginal birth, less need for medical interventions, less requests for pain meds, higher rates of parent satisfaction, and more.

 To become a Certified Birth Doula, participants must attend all days of the workshop, read 4 books from the reading list, attend a childbirth ed class, and document attendance at 4 births.
 You have 2 years from the last day of the workshop to send in your certification application.

 Workshop and Mentoring with Warm Welcome

 Birth and Postpartum Doula Training in New England.

-One of very few programs nationwide which is designed and taught by a Certified Professional Midwife, this training has been a starting point for many doulas and aspiring midwives
+One of very few programs nationwide which is designed and taught by a Certified Professional Midwife, this training has been a starting point for many doulas and midwives

 from all walks of life.

-To date, several dozen have gone on to become midwives, nurses, or OB/GYNs.
+Several dozen have gone on to become midwives, nurses, or OB/GYNs.

 "I am so inspired!

 I love the way you listen, teach, move, and see BIRTH.
 I feel so honored to have had four days with you focusing on women...